cslmath/champlainww.ca/docs/about/about-news.md

 ??? info "August 18, 2021 - New Host, upgrade to 2.16"

-    The Champlain WeBWorK system has been moved to a new host located in Toronto, Canada.
     The WeBWorK version is now 2.16.
     More details can be found in the [release notes](https://webwork.maa.org/wiki/Release_notes_for_WeBWorK_2.16).

+??? info "August 12, 2021 - New host at Digital Ocean"

+    The Champlain WeBWorK system has been moved to a new host located in Toronto, Canada.

+??? info "Summer 2019 - Upgrade to 2.14"

+    The WeBWorK version is updated to 2.14.
+    More details can be found in the [release notes](http://webwork.maa.org/wiki/Release_notes_for_WeBWorK_2.14).

 ??? info "August 16, 2018 - New Server, upgrade to 2.13"